-Dering Wood is typical of ancient semi natural woodland (ASNW) growing on heavy wet Weald Clay supporting a tree, shrub and ground flora vegetation community of NVC (National Vegetation Community) W10 oak woodland with bramble.
+Dering Wood is typical of ancient semi natural woodland (ASNW) growing on heavy wet Weald Clay supporting a tree, shrub and ground flora vegetation community of NVC (National Vegetation Community) W10 oak woodland with bramble and bracken.
 29 ancient woodland indicator plant species, over 60 species of bryophytes, more than 300 fungus species, 25 species of butterfly including county important species and 11 rare species of moths of which 2 appear listed in the red data book along with whiskered or brandt's, brown long eared and natterers bats have all been recorded at Dering Wood.
+Nightingale, cuckoo, turtle dove and lesser spotted woodpecker have also been recorded along with the dormouse.
 Its richness and diversity is partly due to its size and historical existence.
 Records show that a wood was recorded in AD843 where Dering Wood is now located, and that it has been continuously wooded since medieval times and managed extensively for its coppice products up until the middle of the 20th century.
 A small area of Dering Wood was cleared in the 19th century, Lane Field (in sub compartment 4a), and was under arable crops in 1838; however this was subsequently abandoned and planted with trees by 1898.

 The ground flora is generally sparse under the thick tree canopy but there are areas where carpets of bluebell and wood anemone can be found in the spring months, but where light permits bramble will dominate.
 The main tree species forming the canopy are oak, both pedunculate and sessile with hornbeam.
 In the northern part of Dering Wood the soils are slightly less acidic allowing ash, field maple and hazel to be present in the canopy.
 Aspen, downy and silver birch and goat willow are minor components as is wild service tree which is found on the western fringe of Dering Wood.
-The wide rides are quite rich in woodland ground flora species which attract and support a range of invertebrate species - a full list can be found in the reports listed in Appendix 3.
-Fallow deer have occasionally been seen although no permanent population is thought to be living in Dering Wood.
-The coppice contains oak standards however these trees are all less than 100 years old, as all of the mature trees appear to have been felled during the 1914-1918 war.
-Dering Wood therefore lacks large trees at the moment and has a low amount of dead wood habitat.
+The wide rides are quite rich in woodland ground flora species which attract and support a range of invertebrate species.
+Fallow deer are regularly seen although no permanent population is thought to be living in Dering Wood; small family unit of roe deer is present on site.

+The coppice areas contain oak standards however these trees are all less than 100 years old, as all of the mature trees appear to have been felled during the 1914-1918 war.
+Dering Wood therefore lacks large trees at the moment and has a low amount of dead wood habitat due to the historical coppice management of the site.
 Active coppicing continued until the early 1960's and then sporadically until Woodland Trust ownership in 1997.

-Since 1997, 47ha or 37% of the wood has been identified which contains "in rotation" coppice, split into 39 different cants based on age, and formed of predominately oak and hornbeam with a small area of sweet chestnut.
+Since 1997, 42ha or 33% of the wood has been identified which contains "in rotation" coppice, split into 35 different cants based on age, and formed of predominately oak and hornbeam with a small area of sweet chestnut.
 A wide ride habitat with short rotation coppiced edges with pinch points links together the actively coppiced areas and this extends to approximately 4.0km (2.5 miles) along some of the major tracks.
 Coppicing is beneficial in providing the continuity of habitat in particular for the woodland specialist butterflies, moths, dormouse and other invertebrates which all depend on recently coppiced areas and the wide ride habitat for suitable habitat to survive in.
-Red listed bird species identified linked to coppiced areas include nightingale, marsh tit, song thrush, mistle thrust, cuckoo; amber listed bird species include stock dove, bullfinch and tree creeper.
+Red listed bird species identified linked to coppiced areas include nightingale, marsh tit, song thrush, mistle thrust, cuckoo and turtle dove; amber listed bird species include stock dove, bullfinch, tawny owl, wren and tree creeper.